-Priority Strategies 2020-2021 Key Initiatives Performance Measurement Program Responsible Budget / Target Date 4.3 Council facilitate and educate residents and visitors to adopt healthy lifestyles with a positive environmental outlook Encourage residents, business, landowners and visitors to actively engage in sustainability and conservation initiatives Completion of the Environmental Management Plan.
+Priority Strategies 2020-2021 Key Initiatives Performance Measurement Program Responsible Budget / Target Date Encourage residents, business, landowners and visitors to actively engage in sustainability and conservation initiatives Completion of the Environmental Management Plan.
 Active promotion of key action items within the Council endorsed Environmental Management Plan.
 Compliance and Utilities Services 30.06.2021 Projects have been scoped and planned.
 One project completed - Breakaway Creek Investigation.
 Projects underway include the Alternative Roost Site.
 Works to begin on remaining projects next quarter.
 Promote positive approach to exercise and healthy lifestyle Develop Walking Trail maps that will be included on the Council Website.
 Promote trails through social media.
 4 Trails be approved by Council and loaded on website.
-150 likes/hits on social media campaign Corporate and Financial Services 30 06 707 No changes since last quarter Improve Council Website to include photos and data of available facilities of Council parks and open spaces that can be utilised by the community as outlined in the masterplan for parks, open spaces and recreation.
-Aim for 50% of Parks and Open Spaces Updated on Website Corporate and Financial Services No changes since last quarter Review Council's in-house environmental initiatives and implement improvements Annual review of the current environmental initiatives.
+150 likes/hits on social media campaign Corporate and Financial Services 30 06 2021 No changes since last quarter Improve Council Website to include photos and data of available facilities of Council parks and open spaces that can be utilised by the community as outlined in the masterplan for parks, open spaces and recreation.
+Aim for 50% of Parks and Open Spaces Updated on Website Corporate and Financial Services 1 3U UN ZUZI No changes since last quarter Review Council's in-house environmental initiatives and implement improvements Annual review of the current environmental initiatives.
 Initiatives to be published on the Council Website and half yearly report tabled to Council advising of progress.
 Compliance and Utilities Services 31.12.2020 The Illegal Dumping Hotspot program has continued with the installation of further signage.